 Once you get a Bombay you will never sleep alone!
-Expect to find this cat under the bed covers where it will will keep you company during the night.
+Expect to find this cat under the bed covers where it will keep you company during the night.

 The outgoing and calm Bombay quickly adjusts to family dynamics.
 Although endlessly curious, this breed is easily entertained with simple things like a paper ball or a bottle cap.

 You need to understand that this cat likes to be the center of attention and will try to outshine any other pets you have.
 Especially if you own other cats.

 In this case, the Bombay won’t be at peace until all other felines are willing to accept it as a top cat.

 This breed has a playful spirit, but not in a way that will wear you down.
 While it will love playing with you, this breed will be equally content to spend some time every day just chatting with you.

 This clever and people-oriented breed likes to have its owner’s undivided attention and company.